ekoret/gs-bot/README.md

 # gs-bot

-> Version 0.1.6 has all of the useful admin commands as well as commands for users.
-The project has been converted from CommonJS requires to ES6 import and exports.
-The reason for changing was to handle modules in a more modern way.
-This version will now focus on styling embeds, wording, typos, and any refactoring that needs to be done.
+> Version 0.1.6a will focus on refactoring the Embed class.

 ### Table of Contents